 Pick the Right Pan

 Banish thoughts of using a flimsy nonstick pan—you won't get decent heat distribution or retention, and Teflon isn't a particularly safe choice for frying.
 Heavy stainless steel works, though you may get some sticking if you go light on the oil or it isn't hot enough.
-I'm partial to cast iron, which is naturally nonstick, yet still produces crisp, nicely browned latkes.
+Cast iron is a safe bet, which is naturally nonstick and produces crisp, nicely browned latkes.

 02 of 10